Ways to Partner With Us

 NOTE: As with any estate planning decision, consult your legal, financial and tax advisors for advice and information on applicable state and federal laws.

-If you would like more information about making a gift, please contact Jill Ackerman, Director of Development and Communications, at (701) 355-8907 or jill@annunciationmonastery.org.
+If you would like more information about making a gift, please contact Jill Ackerman, Director of Mission Advancement, at (701)355-8907 or jill@annunciationmonastery.org.

 As we gather together in prayer three times each day, we give thanks to our God and for you.